Marks & Spencer's Christmas ruined by online delivery problems

 Warm autumn weather caused about 3.5 percent of the decline, as fashion retailers suffered in October and November.

-Problems at M&S's new distribution centre at Castle Donnington in central England, coming after it had fixed issues with its website, hit sales by another 1-1.5 percent.
+Problems at M&S's new distribution center at Castle Donnington in central England, coming after it had fixed issues with its website, hit sales by another 1-1.5 percent.

 M&S.com sales fell 5.9 percent in the quarter.
 It was unable to cope with a surge of orders around a "Black Friday" promotion, and had to cancel next-day deliveries.